Documentation

 Ensure that the title is clear and easy to understand.

-This is because the title is the first thing anybody reading the template will see.
-Since the work instruction template shows your employees how to accomplish a task, one of the best headline formats to use for this is the “How To” format.
-An example is, “How To Fix a Rechargeable Fan's 12V DC Motor."
+The title is the first thing anybody reading the template will see.
+Since the work instruction template shows your employees how to accomplish a task, one of the best headline formats for this is the “How To” format.
+An example is “How To Fix a Rechargeable Fan's 12V DC Motor."

 The next step when writing a standard work template outline is to include a descriptive introduction.
 This guides your employees and helps them understand what the template is all about, and what they need to do with it.